Out of court settlement of a personal injury claim

 It is very unusual for a party not to pay what was agreed where an insurance company is involved, which is generally the case in injury claims.
 However if they do not do so then you can go to court to enforce the agreement.

-Our solicitors at New Deal Fair Deal will be there to guide you every step of the way through your personal injury claim.
+Our solicitors are here to guide you every step of the way through your personal injury claim.